-She and her husband Jay, a general dentist, reside in Lancaster.
-They have two daughters, Nicole and Marci.
+Dr. Rizzo has participated in humanitarian trips to Vietnam, Cambodia, South Africa, and Egypt.
+She and her husband Jay, a dentist, have 2 daughters, Nicole and Marci.

 Marjorie R. Kessler, Au.D. has been helping people hear better for 15 years.
 She earned a Master of Science Degree in Audiology from Bloomsburg University and a Doctor of Audiology (Au.D.) degree from the School of Audiology of Pennsylvania College of Optometry and Science (now called Salus University).
 Prior to becoming a clinical audiologist, Dr. Kessler had an eight-year human services career, utilizing her training from Messiah College where she earned a Bachelor of Arts in Psychology.

 She enjoys providing thorough diagnostic testing and working with advanced technologies to improve patient outcomes.
 Her interests and expertise include customizing and optimizing hearing aid fittings to improve hearing for patients with tinnitus, single-sided deafness and conductive hearing loss.